 Non-compete agreements are enforceable, although there are specific legal burdens that an employer must meet, as well as certain defenses against enforcement available to the employee.

 In Florida, statutes provide that certain agreements which restrict the ability to work in a particular region and in a particular industry or business may be valid.
-The Florida statute which governs employment agreements entered into since July 1, 1996 focuses on the “legitimate business interests” of an employer.
-The statute is designed to allow enforcement of restrictive covenants only when such a legitimate business interests are present.
+The Florida statute which governs employment agreements entered on or after July 1, 1996 focuses on the “legitimate business interests” of an employer.
+The statute is designed to allow enforcement of restrictive covenants only when such legitimate business interests are present.

 There are a number of potential legitimate business interests which can be asserted, including: